What is integration (inburgeren) and who must integrate?

 Not everyone who comes to the Netherlands must integrate.
 Only if you meet the following conditions are you required to integrate (you then have an ‘integration requirement’, ‘inburgeringsplicht’):

-- You are over 18 years of age and younger than the retirement age (65 years and 9 months in 2017);
+- You are over 18 years of age and younger than the pensionable age (68 years in 2018);

 How much time do you get to meet the integration requirement?